flyingmachine/brave-clojure-web/content/read-and-eval.md

 So these two functions are entirely equivalent.
 However, the second one can be easier understand because we can approach it from top to bottom, a direction we're used to.
-The `->` also has the benefit that we can leave out parentheses, which means there's less visual noise for our poor, strained eyes to contend with.

-This is a *syntactical abstraction* because it lets us write code in a syntax that's different from Clojure's built-in syntax, but which is preferable for human consumption.
+The `->` also has the benefit that we can leave out parentheses, which means there's less visual noise to contend with.
+This is a *syntactical abstraction* because it lets you write code in a syntax that's different from Clojure's built-in syntax, but which is preferable for human consumption.

-Here's another syntax abstraction:
+Here's another syntax abstraction that lets you write code backwards:

 ```clojure
 (defmacro backwards